Meet our Coordinator

-Natovian McLeod is the program coordinator for Pre-College and ADCAP.
+Natovian McLeod is the program coordinator for PreCollege and MICA's Art and Design College Accelerator Program.
 She graduated from MICA in 2015 with her BFA in General Fine Arts and her Master of Art in Teaching in 2016.
-She is currently an Elementary School art teacher in Baltimore County Schools.
+She is currently a full time Elementary School art teacher in Baltimore County Schools.
 She is committed to MICA and hopes to promote more accessibility and educational opportunities in education to students of color in Baltimore.

 Meet Some of our Faculty

 Mai Ly Degnan is an award-winning illustrator and professor.
 She earned her BFA in Illustration at the Savannah College of Art and Design, as well as her MFA in Illustration Practice at the Maryland Institute College of Art.
 Mai Ly enjoys creating humorous illustrations with tedious line work, pattern making, and bright colors.
 Her work has been recognized by The Society of Illustrators of New York and Los Angeles, American Illustration, and 3x3.
 Some of Mai Ly's favorite things include greeting cards, pattern making, and pugs.
 Selected clients include Boston Globe, Bust Magazine, Baltimore City Paper, VICE Magazine, NPR, Frankie Magazine, The Bark Magazine, Tigress For Girls, and The Oyster Review.

 Haylin Choi (Graphic Design)

 Hayelin is a visual storyteller with illustration and graphic design background.
 Hayelin made her illustration debut with Alice Waters and the Trip to Delicious, which earned a starred review from School Library Journal.
 Her recent publication also includes Bread Lab!
 She studied illustration at the School of Visual Arts in NYC and is pursuing a graduate degree in graphic design at MICA.